 - Defining what our strengths and weaknesses are

-Step 3 of 4: Strategic analysis and definition of strategic axes
+Step 3 — Strategic analysis and definition of strategic axes

-- How we want and need our company to be after this period
+- Deciding how we want our company to be after the mid-term

-- Which parts of our organization and our processes are most relevant to fulfill this strategy
+- Analysing which areas of our organisation and our processes are most relevant to fulfil this strategy

-Step 4 of 4: Establish detailed annual objectives and associated action plans
+Step 4 — Establish detailed annual objectives and associated action plans

-The last step in the planning phase of the PDCA cycle is establishing specific objectives and action plan to achieve them, by creating annual plans that further break down the 3-5 year strategic objectives:
+The last step in the planning phase establishing specific objectives and action plans to achieve them.

 - Establishment of goals and objectives to be achieved